cloudfoundry/community/toc/working-groups/paketo.md

 - Provide timely releases to address CVEs.
 - Maintain public roadmaps for the development of Paketo.
 - Provide the community with technical and end user documentation.
-- Collaborate with App Runtime Interfaces WG to enable Paketo buildpacks to have first class support in Cloud Foundry.
+- Collaborate with App Runtime Interfaces WG to enable Paketo buildpacks to have first-class support in Cloud Foundry.

 ## Non-Goals